How I became an Estonian e-resident?

 Conducting business online is not easy for everyone, depending on the country they live in.
 Furthermore, establishing an online company is difficult for people living in countries that have lots of bureaucracy and red tape.
 I consider myself facing this dilemma.
 As a business school graduate translator from Turkey, conducting my own translation and marketing services business was a distant dream considering the number of hurdles I faced to save my business plans.

 I recently heard about the e-Residency world from an Estonian friend and was introduced to the paperless, almost fully digital business environment.
 However, I believe it is necessary to raise the curtains on the e-Residency system a bit more before I start to talk about my journey to obtain an Estonian e-resident card.
 The Estonian e-Residency system refers to a government-issued digital identity and status that opens the doors to Estonia’s transparent business environment.
-It makes it possible to establish a company online that is based in Estonia.
+It makes it possible to open a e-resident company online that is based in Estonia.
 E-Residency is referred to as “a new digital nation for the world” and this bears the meaning of an open digital environment for entrepreneurs from all over the world.
-The term e-resident refers to an individual holding the digital ID called an e-resident card that allows the person to access this digital nation by establishing a company.
+The term refers to an individual holding the digital ID that allows the person to access this digital nation by establishing a private limited company.

-After reading through the e-Residency Knowledge Base and the very comprehensive Support Articles of Unicount, I have decided to establish my own company to provide my services in the EU.
-Applying for an e-resident card is the first step to entering this transparent business environment.
-The applications are made through the Estonian Police and Border Guard Board’s application page.
+After reading through the e-Residency Knowledge Base and the very comprehensive Support Articles of Unicount, I have decided to open my own limited company to provide my services in the EU.
+Applying for an e-resident card is the first step to entering this transparent business environment as a digital nomad.
+The e-residency applications are made through the Estonian Police and Border Guard Board’s application page.
 I would like to emphasize the word “transparent” because transparency is also expected from the prospective e-residents when it comes to providing personal and legal information.